vijayabaskar2018/git-basic-commands/README.md

 git mv README.md README -> rename the file from local file system(working area), index nd does not touch Git repository

 git branch -> list all the branches

+git branch -b -> display the remote branches connected to a local repository

 git branch -a -> list both remote-tracking and local branches